Frans Francken the Younger

-Frans Francken the Younger (1581 in Antwerp, 1581 – 6 May 1642, in Antwerp) was a Flemish painter who created altarpieces and furniture panels and gained his reputation chiefly through his small and delicate cabinet pictures with historical, mythological or allegorical themes.
-He is the best-known and most prolific member of the large Francken family of artists.
-Franckenplayed an important role in the development of Flemish art in the first half of the 17th century through his innovations in many genres including genre painting and his introduction of new subject matter.
-He was a frequent collaborator of leading Antwerp painters of his time.
+Frans Francken the Younger (1581, Antwerp – 6 May 1642, Antwerp) was a Flemish painter and the best-known and most prolific member of the large Francken family of artists.
+He painted large altarpieces for churches as well as smaller historical, mythological and allegorical scenes.
+His depictions of collectors' cabinets established a popular new genre of art in the era.
+Francken often collaborated with other artists, adding figures and narrative elements to scenes created by specialists in landscape, architectural and floral still life paintings.

 Life

-Frans Francken the Younger was born in Antwerp as the son of Frans Francken the Elder and Elisabeth Mertens.
+Frans Francken the Younger was born in Antwerp where he was baptized on 6 May 1581 in the Our Lady Cathedral.
+He was the son of Frans Francken the Elder and Elisabeth Mertens.
 His father was a pupil of Antwerp's leading history painter Frans Floris and one of the most important creators of altar pieces of his time in Flanders.
 Frans Francken the Younger trained with his father Frans the Elder.
 Frans, together with his brother Hieronymus Francken II, may also have received additional training in the workshop of their uncle Hieronymus Francken I in Paris.

 Frans Francken the Younger likely first worked in the family workshop before he became an independent master in the Antwerp Guild of Saint Luke in 1605.
 He was deacon of the Guild in 1616.
 Francken's talent was recognised from an early age.
 He became a very successful artist and operated a large workshop which made many copies of his original compositions.
 Already in 1607 he was able to buy a house in the city centre where he established his residence and workshop.

-On 8 November 1607 Francken married Elisabeth Plaquet 'with the special permission of the bishop'.
+Francken married Elisabeth Plaquet 'with the special permission of the bishop' in Antwerp on 8 November 1607.
 This may have had something to do with the fact that their firstborn son was born before the end of 1607.
 The son was given the same name as his father and grandfather.
 He would be known as Frans III and as an artist he earned himself later the nickname the Rubense Francken (the Rubensian Francken).
 Three further boys and five girls were born to the Francken couple.
 One of them, Hieronymus, would also become a painter.

 Frans Francken the Younger's pupils included Daniel Hagens (1616/17), the Monogrammist N.F., his brother Hieronymus II and his son Frans III.